m417z/ntdoc/descriptions/file_fs_volume_information.md

 ### VolumeCreationTime

-It means time of last Volume Formating Process.
+It means time of last Volume Formatting Process.

 ### VolumeSerialNumber

-Serial number of volume, associated in Volume Formating Process.
+Serial number of volume, associated in Volume Formatting Process.

 ### VolumeLabelLength